The magnitude of the dark ages 21-cm signal in the context of existing early and late time constraints on $\Lambda$CDM

 In order to evaluate the sky-averaged 21-cm signal during the dark ages, we need the electron number density $x_e$ and the gas temperature $T_k$ as functions of redshift.
-We obtain these quantities using \texttt{HYREC-2} \citep{Nanoom2020Hyrec2} and separately with \texttt{recfast++} \citep{Chluba2010Recfast++, Chluba2011Recfast++}, which both compute the recombination history of hydrogen and helium in the early universe using slightly different approaches. \texttt{recfast++} uses a simplified 3 level atom model, whereas \texttt{HYREC-2} accounts for a virtually infinite number of energy levels in the atom and uses full radiative transfer calculation for important transitions.
-We find that the differences in the calculated $x_e$ and $T_k$ are essentially negligible (see \cref{fig:recombination-codes}).
+We obtain these quantities using \texttt{HYREC-2} \citep{Nanoom2020Hyrec2} and separately with \texttt{recfast++} \citep{Chluba2010Recfast++, Chluba2011Recfast++}.
+Both of these codes compute the recombination history of hydrogen and helium in the early universe, however they use slightly different approaches. \texttt{recfast++} uses a simplified 3 level atom model, whereas \texttt{HYREC-2} accounts for a virtually infinite number of energy levels in the atom and uses full radiative transfer calculation for important transitions.
+We find that the differences in the calculated $x_e$ and $T_k$ are essentially negligible.
 We also note that existing semi-numerical frameworks for modelling the evolution of the dark ages 21-cm signal like 21cmFirstCLASS typically use \texttt{HYREC-2} \citep{Flitter202421cmFirstClass} to set the initial values of $x_e$ and $T_k$ but then evolve these quantities in each pixel of the simulation via coupled differential equations with the density fluctuations.

 Our model is a function of the cosmological parameters $\Omega_m$, $\Omega_b$, $\Omega_c$, $H_0$ and $Y_\mathrm{He}$.